What is a typical day at Compass?

 About three quarters of our school days follow a daily schedule that consists of our four primary subjects: humanities, science, Spanish and mathematics.

-On Mondays, Tuesdays, and Thursdays, students can choose from a range of artistic, athletic and independent study options for our signature Intensive/Exploratory program.
+On Mondays, and Tuesdays, students can choose from a range of artistic, athletic and independent study options for our signature Exploratory program.

-On Tuesdays and Thursdays, students take additional classes in physical education, art, or life skills.
+On Wednesday and Thursdays, students take additional classes in physical education, art, or music or are involved in math or writing workshop to enhance their skills.

-On Wednesdays, the entire student body participates in extensive health programming in the morning.
+On Wednesdays, the entire student body participates in extensive health programming in the morning, and 11th and 12th graders are engaged in independent study project work.

 The other days of our school year, students participate in some of Compass School’s most treasured academic and community traditions.
-These experiences, enumerated below, are at the heart of a Compass education:
+These experiences extending student learning are at the heart of a Compass education.

-Winterm: Embodying the ideal of our “Community” pillar is our Winter Term (known to students as Winterm).
+Community Service Winter Term: Embodying the ideal of our “Community” pillar is Winterm.
 For one week in February, all classes are recessed and students work in teams from across grade levels to use their academic skills to address real community needs.
-We solicit “problem statements” from community partners that define a particular need for which they seek a solution.
-These teams work with a teacher to create plans to study this problem and produce a report, solution, or service to address the community need.
+We solicit “problem statements” from community partners that define a particular need for which a student team, working with a teacher, seeks a solution.
 Projects have ranged from painting murals in local homeless shelters to cleaning the rivers of coastal North Carolina.

 Project Week: Project Week is the culminating event for the Compass school year.
 This is a chance for students to synthesize their learning throughout the year in self-directed, student or faculty initiated projects under faculty supervision.
 Students are asked to develop projects that relate to course learning goals while allowing each student to pursue areas of particular interest.
 Project Week concludes with a community celebration of learning.

 College Day: Every year we take the entire school on a day trip to visit nearby colleges.
-This gives students, starting in seventh grade, the chance to see college classrooms and campus life as an open minded observer before the pressure to decide begins to build.
+This gives students the chance to see college classrooms and campus life before the pressure to decide begins to build.
 Past college visits have included Bennington College, Vermont Technical College, University of Vermont, University of Massachusets-Amherst, Smith College, Dartmouth College, Northeastern University, and Emerson College.
 We usually visit multiple campuses in a day to give students a sense of the wide variety of choices in the college experience.

 Mountain Day: The first Friday in October is our beloved Mountain Day.
 Rain or shine, the entire school hikes a mountain.
 Past summits have included Monadnock, Cardigan, Okemo and Ascutney.
-Students are sorted into groups across grade levels, and find time and again that the experience is a valuable day of bonding that brings them together with their fellow students and teachers.
+The experience is a valuable day of bonding that brings students together with their peers and teachers.
 It is a day with a storied past that sets a tone of adventure and discovery for the rest of the year.

-Spring Trips: As a final celebration of our community and the year’s achievements, the entire Compass School spends several days together in early May on our annual spring trips.
+Spring Trips: A culminating community event is our annual spring trips in early May.
 Past destinations have included Cape Cod, New York City, coastal Maine, and Boston.
 Middle school trips have historically been service oriented, with students volunteering in soup kitchens in Harlem or lending a helping hand at an organic farm in Boston.
-These trips are also implemented with an eye toward educating students about the diversity of lifestyles found in cities.
+These trips are also implemented with an eye toward educating students about the diversity of lifestyles found outside Vermont.
 High school trips have had a more experiential focus, with groups of students touring the many museums New York has to offer, attending a baseball game at Fenway Park, seeing a show on Broadway, and experiencing city life.

 Junior Class International Trip: The Global Connections Program at Compass School is a two-week service and cultural immersion trip to a Spanish-speaking country that the junior class plans, fundraises for, and executes.
-In recent years, classes have gone to the Dominican Republic.
-Other sites have included Mexico, Ecuador, and Nicaragua.
-A generous financial aid program and the success of our fundraising in previous years ensures that every student in the junior class can afford to attend the trip.
-The trip is a capstone experience for students’ work in Spanish class, and no matter their level, students consistently report learning an immense amount of Spanish during their two weeks abroad and enjoying the opportunity to apply their experiences from the classroom.
+In recent years, classes have gone to Peru, Cuba, and Nicaragua.
+Other sites have included Mexico, Ecuador, and the Dominican Republic.
+The success of our fundraising in previous years ensures that every student in the junior class can afford to participate in the program.
+The trip is a capstone experience for students’ work in Spanish class, and no matter their level, students consistently report learning an immense amount and enjoying the opportunity to apply their experiences from the classroom.